CIT heists: Senzo Mchunu celebrates cops as they bust CIT suspects in EC

 Man recalls witnessing CIT heist unfold

-In a related article, Briefly News reported that a motorist recalled how she saw a CIT heist happen in front of her eyes on the N11.
+In a related article, Briefly News reported that a motorist recalled how she saw a CIT heist happen in front of her eyes on the N11 in October 2024.
 She said she arrived on the scene before the heist happened.

 She said she saw a group of armed men.
 She heard multiple gunshots and saw a man fall to the ground.
 The vehicle then went up in flames before more gunshots ensued.